-Managers shouldn’t answer the same “Where’s X?” question for every new hire.
+Managers shouldn’t answer the same “where’s X?” question for every new hire.
 New teammates shouldn’t wait for links to HRIS, security, or playbooks.
-The fastest way out of this loop is a self-serve onboarding knowledge base: role-based checklists that point to living docs, day-one required reads with acknowledgements, and a simple manager view that shows who’s stuck.
+The fastest way out of this loop is a self-serve onboarding knowledge base: role-based checklists that point to living docs, day-one required reads with acknowledgments, and a simple manager view that shows who’s stuck.

 For broader context on onboarding systems, see our guide on reducing employee onboarding time, and for HR-specific knowledge base strategy, review our comprehensive HR knowledge base guide.